— MALAYSIA —

 Malaysia has a precious collection of national parks and wildlife reserves, which have been established to protect flora and fauna unique to the region.
-More than 60 percent of the country is under rainforest cover, home to over 8000 species of flora in Peninsular Malaysia alone, as well as 2000 tree species, 800 types of orchids and over 200 varieties of palm trees.
-More than 200 species of mammals, 600 different bird varieties, 140 species of snakes, 80 types of lizard and thousands of exotic insects also share the same land.
+More than 60 percent of the country is under rainforest cover, home to over 8000 species of flora in Peninsular Malaysia alone, as well as 2000 tree species.
 The fascinating wildlife in the country includes elephants, rhinoceros, tigers, leopards, tapirs, sun bears, orangutans and gibbons.

 The designated Permanent Forest Estate covers 3.8 million hectares of virgin jungle, and more than 1.49 million hectares of conservation area.
 Peninsular Malaysia’s great Taman Negara National Park is one of the world’s oldest tropical rainforests.
 Taman Negara National Park straddles the borders of Kelantan, Terengganu and Pahang, the latter part being the most visited.
 Endau-Rompin, which covers the boundary between Johor and Pahang, boasts many unique and endemic varieties of plants that were discovered within the centuries-old forest.
 These include the magnificent fan palm, climbing bamboo and the slender stemmed walking stick palm.